Telecommunication-Telemedia-Assessment/image_quality_test/README.md

 ## Structure

 * images: source images and sampling procedure
+* pre_analysis: pre analysis of the images, including some image quality models
 * test_1: analysis of the lab test
 * test_2: analysis of the online/crowd test